B.C. Is Considering More Restrictions To Curb The New COVID-19 Variant

 With the COVID-19 variant looming, it doesn’t look like B.C.’s COVID-19 restrictions are going to be relaxed anytime soon.

-In fact, Dr. Bonnie Henry eluded to the fact that there may be a need to restrict things a bit further.
-She points out that areas where the variant has been of concern have made it clear she may need to consider stricter measures.
+In fact, Dr. Bonnie Henry alluded to the fact that there may be a need to restrict things a bit further before we move into easement.
+She recently pointed out that areas where the variant has been of concern have made it clear she may need to consider stricter measures.

+That said, during her press conference on March 2nd, Henry suggested B.C. may not need to complete the second dose of COVID-19 vaccine to lift restrictions in the coming months ahead.

+“We’ve learned the initial dose of approved vaccines are highly effective.”
+Henry went on to say “based on real-world data …we don’t need to rely on second doses before we can lift some of these restrictions if we have enough people protected and we can stop that transmission in our communities.”

+All things considered, it appears B.C. may temporarily increase restrictions further before decreasing them all together.
+For the time being, health officials believe all British Columbians will have received their first dose of vaccine by early July.

+Since taking vaccine is optional, this may impact the timeline as we don’t know what percentage of the population will need to need to be vaccinated for B.C. to consider enough people are protected.

-Restrictions with air and land border entry as well as mandatory hotel quarantine were implemented earlier this month.
+Restrictions with air and land border entry as well as mandatory hotel quarantine were implemented in February.

-“What I have been concerned about and what we’ve seen in other countries is that when variants of concern start building, that we can see rapid take off and rapid growth,” she stated in Thursday’s conference.

 RELATED: A U.S. Doctor Referred To B.C.
 As The Florida of Canada Regarding COVID-19